 In a sense, Open-Pollination is what this website is all about: providing a place where ideas and information from people and organizations with diverse backgrounds can be shared, allowing for rich, random, and ultimately creative cross-fertilisation and the germination of new ideas, projects, relationships and enterprises.

-For instance, someone coming to LoopyFood.net after hearing that it is the best place to search for an organic Bed & Breakfast where they can spend a weekend away will be drawn in to considering what LoopyFood actually means – they might learn about the difference between hybrid and open-pollinated vegetables, they might be tempted to look at the forums and then discover the world of Permaculture.
-Similarly, someone coming to the site because an internet search linked to a forum about vegetarian food might be tempted to look at the events map and discover that there is soon to be a Food Festival not far from them – they might join the Vegetarian & Vegan food group – and then they might stumble upon the Raw Food forum and group and start thinking about that.
-Both people in this example might decide to put listings on the LoopyFriends map, and, discovering that they are near neighbours, strike up a friendship.
+For instance, someone coming to LoopyFood.net after hearing that it is the best place to search for an organic Bed & Breakfast where they can spend a weekend away will be drawn in to considering what LoopyFood actually means – they might learn about the difference between hybrid and open-pollinated vegetables, they might be tempted to root around the website and then discover the world of Permaculture.
+Similarly, someone coming to the site though an internet search for a local veg box might be tempted to look at the events map and discover that there is soon to be a Vegetarian and Vegan Food Festival not far from them.
+Both people might decide to put a listing on the LoopyFriends map, and, discovering that they are near neighbours, strike up a friendship.
 Eventually they may meet a third person on the Food Startups map and form a food-related business.
 All because of the open-pollination of LoopyFood.net!